AriaLian/portfolio/content/contact/index.md

 showRelatedContent = false
 +++

 Thanks for visiting!
-You can reach me via the social links in the header, or send a message using the form below.
+You can reach me via the social links, or send a message using the form below.

+{{< contact-form >}}